Petersburg, Virginia — The American South (Mid-Atlantic)

 Topics and series.
 This historical marker is listed in this topic list: War, US Civil.
 In addition, it is included in the Virginia Department of Historic Resources (DHR) series list.
 A significant historical year for this entry is 1864.

 Location.
-37° 13.596′ N, 77° 24.632′ W. Marker is in Petersburg, Virginia.
-Marker is at the intersection of West Washington Street (U.S. 1) and Lafayette Street, on the right when traveling west on West Washington Street.
+This marker has been replaced by another marker nearby.
+It was located near 37° 13.596′ N, 77° 24.632′ W. Marker was in Petersburg, Virginia.
+It was at the intersection of West Washington Street (U.S. 1) and Lafayette Street, on the right when traveling west on West Washington Street.
 Touch for map.
-Marker is in this post office area: Petersburg VA 23803, United States of America.
+Marker was at or near this postal address: 2 Lafayette St, Petersburg VA 23803, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Joseph Cotten (within shouting distance of this marker); Folly Castle (about 300 feet away, measured in a direct line); Two Noted Homes (approx. 0.2 miles away); Grace Episcopal Church (approx. 0.2 miles away); Headquarters of Gen. R. E. Lee (approx. 0.2 miles away); North Carolina Confederate Hospital (approx. ¼ mile away); Wyatt Tee Walker (approx. ¼ mile away); Fort Henry (approx. 0.3 miles away).
+At least 8 other markers are within walking distance of this location: A different marker also named General Lee's Headquarters (here, next to this marker); Joseph Cotten (within shouting distance of this marker); Folly Castle (about 300 feet away, measured in a direct line); a different marker also named Two Noted Homes (approx. 0.2 miles away); Grace Episcopal Church (approx. 0.2 miles away); Headquarters of Gen. R. E. Lee (approx. 0.2 miles away); North Carolina Confederate Hospital (approx. Ό mile away); Wyatt Tee Walker (approx. Ό mile away).
 Touch for a list and map of all markers in Petersburg.